Ottobrunn station

 Ottobrunn is a station of the Munich S-Bahn.
 It is located in the south-eastern suburb of Ottobrunn.
-It is served by the line S7 in the direction of Kreuzstraße and Wolfratshausen in 20 minute intervals.
+It is served by the line S5 in the direction of Kreuzstraße and Weßling in 20 minute intervals.
 The station consists of a station building and a platform, which services both in- and outbound trains.
 The station building hosts a bank and an art gallery.
 The station is not staffed, so tickets can only be bought at machines.